Rydberg Atomic Receivers for Multi-Band Communications and Sensing

-It needs to be emphasized the metric of SE is just one possible criterion for multi-band RAREs.
+It needs to be emphasized that the metric of SE is just one possible criterion for multi-band RAREs.
 Many other metrics could also be considered, such as energy efficiency, user fairness, and secure communication rate.
-These metrics will result in different optimal Rabi attentions, while the optimal Rabi sum-square can be kept as \eqref{eq:A} because its design is independent of the specific metrics.
+These metrics will result in different attention distribution, while the optimal effective Rabi frequency can be kept as \eqref{eq:A} because its design is independent of the specific metrics.